jdevfullstack-tutorials/what-is-github/README.md

 Because of its practical use,
 just like YouTube, new users
 flocked every single day.
-And since Microsoft saw the potential, they simply acquired it.

 So using Git and collaborating with one another was brought to another level